federella/flare-on-writeups/README.md

 # Flare-On Writeups
 This repository contains writeups for past flare-on challenges.
+The Flare-On is an annual reverse engineering challenge created by FireEye.
+The goal for each level is to find the flag which will follow the format *{flag}@flare-on.com*.

 ## Getting started
 All the challenges are available for download [here](flare-on.com).